FrederikGJ/lunarvim_config/README.md

 # lunarvim setup
-my current lunarvim config - only a few samll changes to the standard version.
+My current lunarvim setup.
+I changed theme and a few key bindings.
+Other than that it is the standard version.